Skip to main content

 Vintage August 1978 newspaper ad for Creeks Bend at Pleasanton Valley, showing a woman seated in a sunken conversation pit beneath the tagline "The Pleasanton Alternative."

-August 1978 vintage ad for Creeks Bend at Pleasanton Valley, billed as "The Pleasanton Alternative."
+August 1978 newspaper ad for Creeks Bend at Pleasanton Valley, billed as "The Pleasanton Alternative."
 The ad features the now-iconic sunken conversation pit, with a woman seated in the center — a hallmark of the neighborhood’s architectural flair during the late 1970s.

-Where is Creeks Bend in Pleasanton?
+Where Creeks Bend is located in Pleasanton

 Annotated aerial map showing the boundaries of the Creeks Bend neighborhood in Pleasanton.